nilFinx/Appleinteltgldriver-with-an-actually-readable-readme/README.md

 have real working display powered entirely by our custom kext.

-* Enable the entire Tiger Lake display pipeline - DONE
+## Enable the entire Tiger Lake display pipeline

 Pipe A